• Home

 “If [Peter Parker]’s still fouling up as an adult, he just isn’t a hero anymore.
 He’s pathetic.”

-The US mainstream comic book industry is facing an ongoing crisis in terms of both corporate leadership and dwindling readership; meanwhile, Japanese mangas, graphic novels, and comic books targeted at a younger demographic enjoy an unprecedented success (Medina 2019; Barnett 2019; Kemner and Trinos 2024).
-This turbulent shift in readership preferences comes on top of a disturbing sequence of sexual misconduct and/or assault accusations against celebrated mainstream authors (to name just a few, Warren Ellis, Jason Latour, and, lately, Neil Gaiman) (McMillan, Drury and Couch 2020; Shapiro 2025), the dire aftermath of the systemic disruption caused by the Covid-19 pandemic (Thielman 2020), the financial exploitation and cannibalisation of artists and writers by the corporate Hollywood system (Thielman 2021), the double whammy of machine learning and AI art generated through intellectual theft and copyright infringement (Nam 2024), the baffling public disappearance of industry-wide comparative sales chart (MacDonald 2023; MacDonald 2025a), new prohibitive tariffs on paper import affecting print costs that will exacerbate ever-increasing prices (Myrick 2024; Gagliano 2025), and the bankruptcy of giant comic book distributor Diamond (MacDonald 2025b; for a timeline of the still developing situation see Johnston 2025).
-If one was inclined to believe in such things, it could be argued that the satirical curse – or accursed satire – that literary maestro and ceremonial magician Alan Moore placed on the comic book industry as a whole via his novel-size novella “What We Can Know About Thunderman” has finally start to work its magic (see Ambasciano 2023 on Moore 2023) [1].
+The US mainstream comic book industry is facing an ongoing crisis marked by dwindling readership; meanwhile, Japanese mangas, graphic novels, and comic books targeted at a younger demographic enjoy an unprecedented success (Medina 2019; Barnett 2019; Kemner and Trinos 2024; Banks 2026).
+This turbulent shift in reading preferences comes on top of a disturbing sequence of sexual misconduct and/or assault accusations against celebrated mainstream authors (to name just a few, Warren Ellis, Jason Latour, and, lately, Neil Gaiman; McMillan, Drury and Couch 2020; Shapiro 2025), the dire aftermath of the systemic disruption caused by the Covid-19 pandemic (Thielman 2020), the financial exploitation and cannibalisation of artists and writers by the corporate Hollywood system (Thielman 2021), the double whammy of machine learning and AI art generated through intellectual theft and copyright infringement (Nam 2024), the baffling disappearance of publically available, industry-wide comparative sales chart (MacDonald 2023; MacDonald 2025a), new tariffs on paper import affecting print costs that exacerbate ever-increasing prices (Myrick 2024; Gagliano 2025), and the bankruptcy of comic book distributor Diamond (MacDonald 2025b; for a timeline of the still developing situation see Johnston 2025a).
+If one were inclined to believe in such things, it could be argued that the satirical curse – or accursed satire – novelist, comic book writer, and ceremonial magician Alan Moore placed on the comic book industry as a whole via his novel-size novella “What We Can Know About Thunderman”, conceived as an act of symbolic retribution for its “predatory and immature” practices, has finally begun to work its magic (cit. from Robertson 2024; see Ambasciano 2023 on Moore 2023) [1].

-If we focus for one moment on just the publishing crisis of the last decade or so, with some remarkable exceptions, editorial stewardship concerning most historic flagship titles of the Big Two (i.e., Marvel Comics and DC Comics) seem stuck in a loop according to which plots are mainly designed to replicate both the archetypal narrative beats of old and the now so-passé postmodern subversion of expectations, resulting in the promotion of what have become stale and uncreative storytelling tropes.
-Given that the publishing divisions of Marvel and DC are merely infinitesimal cogs in the corporate entertainment machines of Disney and Warner Bros. respectively, this is rather unsurprising: in the words of journalist Catherine Shoard, “Hollywood, it appears, is stuck on repeat, sucked with an ever-more deafening gurgle into a death cycle of creative bankruptcy desperately presented as comfort food” (Shoard 2025).
-Through the ongoing barrage of uninspired relaunches and insipid reboots endorsed by a corporate leadership that apparently loathe comic books qua comic books, we can clearly observe the industry version of Tancredi Falconeri’s nihilistic and opportunistic motto “if we want things to stay as they are, things will have to change”, immortalised, only slightly rephrased, by French thespian Alain Delon in the movie version of Tomasi di Lampedusa’s novel The Leopard (1958), and recently retold by Italian actor Saul Nanni in Netflix’s “steamy, sumptuous” adaptation (Aroesti 2025).
+It is neither unfair nor especially controversial to suggest that, aside from a handful of recent and qualitatively remarkable exceptions, many of the Big Two’s historic flagship titles has long been locked into a repetitive loop: plots are devised to endlessly recombine archetypal narrative elements in fractal-like permutations drawn from the same exhausted diegetic matrix, generating storytelling tropes that have grown increasingly stale and uncreative.
+Given that the publishing divisions of Marvel and DC are infinitesimal cogs in the corporate entertainment machines of Disney and Warner Bros. respectively, this is rather unsurprising.
+In the words of journalist Catherine Shoard, “Hollywood, it appears, is stuck on repeat, sucked with an ever-more deafening gurgle into a death cycle of creative bankruptcy desperately presented as comfort food” (Shoard 2025).
+Through the ongoing barrage of uninspired relaunches and reboots we can clearly observe the industry version of Tancredi Falconeri’s nihilistic and opportunistic motto “if we want things to stay as they are, things will have to change”, immortalised, only slightly rephrased, by French thespian Alain Delon in the movie version of Tomasi di Lampedusa’s novel The Leopard (1958), and recently retold by Italian actor Saul Nanni in Netflix’s “steamy, sumptuous” adaptation (Aroesti 2025).

-Briefly put, new titles struggle to gain traction and are continually cancelled while ongoing ‘legacy’ titles are forced to periodically revert to the status quo ante, erasing any real progress in the characters’ story arcs (when present).
-A widespread and short-sighted policy appears to prioritise artificial and momentary sales boosts by relaunching those series with a shiny new “issue #1” on the cover often without offering sufficient in-universe justifications; of course, the brief sales spikes resulting from these editorially mandated resets fade quite rapidly, which in turn prompt publishers to relaunch the titles with a another “issue #1” in the span of a few years or even mere months.
-Inadequate salaries for artists and writers and minimal acknowledgment of creators’ rights and contributions only exacerbate the problem, as such factors severely limit the appeal of taking on a job in the industry and shrink the available pool of potentially interested creators, and so the corporate and self-defeating loop can start again… at least until corporations go bakrupt and/or their intellectual properties enter public domain (for a short term-based defense of this modus operandi as a “valid strategy” see Brevoort 2024).
+Briefly put, new titles struggle to gain traction and are continually cancelled, while ongoing ‘legacy’ titles are forced to periodically revert to the status quo ante, erasing any real progress in the characters’ story arcs (when present).
+The prioritisation of artificial and short-term sales boosts, achieved through the relaunch of these series with a shiny new “issue #1” stamped on the cover or company-wide crossover events involving several titles at once, rarely comes with sufficiently coherent in-universe justifications.
+Consequently, the brief sales spikes resulting from these editorially mandated resets fade quite rapidly, which in turn prompt publishers to relaunch the same titles in the span of a few years or even mere months.
+Other profitable marketing strategies sidestep the content entirely while focussing on the product itself, but they do so at the expense of collectors and die-hard completionists, risking disaffection and disengagement (cf. the proliferation of variant covers, incentive covers, and ‘blind bags’; Avila 2019; Johnston 2025b).
+Perhaps the monthly floppy has had its day (at least for the time being), in which case bold and unprecedented editorial decisions would be required to halt the industry’s hemorraging, especially considering that every new monthly issue must fight not just for attention in an overcrowded marketplace, both on shelves and on screens, but also compete with celebrated, and often better executed, past runs of the same characters canonised in best-selling and readily available, self-contained (physical or digital) volumes.
+It may also be that the superhero genre itself (as it has been conceived in the United States after the Bronze Age) is undergoing a cyclical downturn.
+Whatever the reason, the US mainstream production’s reliance on the fossilised template of a single genre has made it particularly vulnerable to broader societal or generational changes when compared to Europe or Japan (cf. the recent Jim Lee interview in Maeda 2026).
+Finally, inadequate salaries for artists and writers and minimal acknowledgment of creators’ rights and contributions exacerbate the problem, as such factors understandably limit the appeal of taking on a job in the industry and shrink the available pool of potentially interested creators, and so the qualitatively self-defeating loop can start again – at least until corporations go bankrupt or their intellectual properties finally enter public domain (for a different opinion cf. Brevoort 2024).

-On the other hand, a significant portion of good contemporary storylines can rarely grow to express the full potentialities that are unique to sequential storytelling, even within the constraints of the mainstream, because they exist mostly as first drafts, rough outlines, or ashcans for the media conglomerates that own the Big Two [2].
-The recent launch of reimagined alternative universes (Marvel’s Ultimate and DC’s Absolute) has enjoyed significant critical and commercial success; however, the situation reportedly remains far worse for Marvel Comics.
+On the other hand, a significant portion of good contemporary storylines involving ‘legacy’ characters can rarely grow to express the full potentialities that are unique to sequential storytelling, even within the constraints of the mainstream, because they exist mostly as first drafts, rough outlines, or ashcans for the media conglomerates that own the Big Two [2].
 In the surprisingly sincere words of Senior Vice President of Publishing and current X-Men Group Editor Tom Brevoort,

 “[…] the purpose of Marvel Publishing is to be out in front, the tip of the spear, generating new ideas and new stories that can serve as creative fodder for eventual film and animation development.
 So trying to revert things to 1992 or whenever would seem to be defeating the purpose in a major way.
 Better, I think, to try to develop new status quos that future X-Men projects in film and television can draw from” (Brevoort 2025a; my emphasis).

-It is true that the X-Men comics recently tried very hard to escape the frustrating stasis dictated by mainstream superhero narratives by establishing a radical new status quo, but after a while the bold (and equally divisive) storyline originally masterminded by Jonathan Hickman seemingly suffered a lack of editorial guidance and then reverted nonetheless to old, uninspired tropes (Johnston 2021; Meenan 2024).
-As a blatant example of both the illusion of narrative change and the domestication of the once liberating postmodern approach into a standardised m.o. that rewards creative mediocrity and short-term gains, on February 18th, Marvel announced, to public befuddlement, the resurrection of Earth 616-Gwen Stacy as an assassin, of all things (Anonymous 2025).
-Stacy is an important character not just for the Spider-Man lore but for the entire medium as well: she was Peter Parker’s first true love and her death was so groundbreaking when it was originally published in The Amazing Spider-Man #121 (June 1973) that historians of the medium argue that it contributed to mark the end of the naïve, optimistic Silver Age of Comics and the start of the relatively more realistic Bronze Age (Blumberg 2003).
-In the limited series, which is currently still being published, Stacy is accompanied/confronted by a narrative mix & match of different multidimensional and unrelated variants of her character.
+Another blatant example of both the illusion of narrative change and the domestication of the once liberating postmodern approach into a standardised permutation matrix that rewards creative mediocrity and short-term gains, is the official Marvel announcement, dated 18 February 2025, of the resurrection of Earth 616-Gwen Stacy as a superpowered assassin, of all things (Anonymous 2025).
+Stacy is an important character not just for the Spider-Man lore but for the entire medium as well: she was Peter Parker’s first true love and her death was so groundbreaking when it was originally published in The Amazing Spider-Man #121 (June 1973) that historians of the medium argue it helped mark the end of the naïve, optimistic Silver Age of Comics and the beginning of the comparatively more realistic Bronze Age (Blumberg 2003).
+Even though death in mainstream comics has long since become a meaningless and transient inconvenience, today the problem is compounded by the absence of any real stakes within the current explosion of multiversal narratives and doppelgängers, of which the multimedia-spanning Spider-Verse is perhaps the best know contemporary example (cf. Kain 2023).
+For instance, in the limited series announced by Marvel (entitled The All-New, All-Deadly Gwenpool), Gwen Stacy appears as the clone of the original character who, once reanimated, adopts the codename “X-31” and engages with a heterogeneous ensemble of superheroes including Gwenpool – an unrelated, multidimensional, fourth-wall-breaking figure modeled after Deadpool.

-Death in mainstream comics has long become a meaningless and transient inconvenience, but today the problem is exacerbated by the absence of any real stake within the current explosion of multiversal narratives (Kain 2023).
-In this particular case, the announcement felt like the straw that broke the camel’s back.
+The announcement for this series felt like the final straw.
 The news was so baffling that even mainstream industry-friendly outlets had to vent their anger via self-explanatory articles like “There Are Things We Want for Spider-Man, But Gwen Stacy’s Return Is Not One of Them” (Myrick 2025) or “Marvel Comics Is Doing The Unthinkable”, the latter sporting an unambiguous “What the F***?!” subtitle (Wilding 2025).
 Besides, Marvel’s announcement came after years of readers’ frustration at the editorially confusing (mis)management of Spider-Man and awkward, if not outright confrontational, interactions with the readers (fjmac 2023; Angeles 2024).
+One might question whether these examples genuinely qualify as the bold “new ideas and new stories that can serve as creative fodder for eventual film and animation development.”

 Infinite crisis in the Spider-Verse

-The roots of these problems run deep.
-The main titles that feature Spider-Man, arguably the most famous Marvel character and one of the most iconic characters in contemporary pop culture, have arguably been in a state of narrative disarray since the controversial storyline entitled One More Day hit the spinner racks.
-Elaborated by then Marvel editor-in-chief Joe Quesada with the collaboration of screenwriter, novelist, and former The Amazing Spider-Man writer J. M. Straczynski, One More Day was a 2007 crossover limited to the three Spider-Man titles published by Marvel at that time and specifically designed to kickstart a hard reboot of the company’s flagship character (Ginocchio 2017: 233-238).
-This goal was achieved by undoing Peter Parker’s marriage with Mary Jane Watson by way of a deal with Mephisto, the literal devil of the Marvel universe, to save the life of Parker’s elderly aunt May.
-As an added bonus, Mephisto would also erase from everybody’s memory Spider-Man’s secret identity, previously revealed during the Civil War limited series.
-The result ended up being almost universally disliked by readers because of its messy plot and out-of-character decisions, making it even more despised than the Second Clone Saga of the 1990s (a glance at the “Reception” section of the Wikipedia entry for the storyline should suffice; cf. Reaves 2025).
-If you were there at that time, you know what I’m talking about (cf. Lennen 2023).
+The heated reception of the new series prompted me to reflect on the state of the titles dedicated to Spider-Man, Marvel’s most prominent character and one of the most recognisable figures in contemporary popular culture.
+Although some readers may disagree, these books have been mired in editorial controversy since the publication of the much-debated storyline One More Day.
+Elaborated by then Marvel editor-in-chief Joe Quesada with the collaboration of screenwriter, novelist, and The Amazing Spider-Man writer J. M. Straczynski, along with a circle of collaborators (“[Brian Michael] Bendis, [Mark] Millar, [Jeph] Loeb, Tom Brevoort, Axel Alonso […], Ed Brubaker and Dan Slott”; Quesada in Weiland 2007b), One More Day was a 2007 crossover limited to the three Spider-Man titles then published by Marvel and specifically designed to kickstart a hard reboot of the company’s flagship superhero (Ginocchio 2017: 233-238).
+This goal was achieved by undoing Peter Parker’s marriage with Mary Jane Watson by way of a deal with Mephisto, the literal devil of the Marvel universe, to save the life of Parker’s elderly aunt May, who had narrowly escaped death before.
+As an added bonus, Mephisto would also erase from everybody’s memory Spider-Man’s secret identity, previously revealed during the Civil War limited series written by Millar and penciled by Steve McNiven.
+The result ended up being almost universally disliked by readers because of its messy plot and out-of-character decisions (see the “Reception” section of the Wikipedia entry for the storyline; cf. Reaves 2025 and Lennen 2023).

 “absent a life-altering event or a mind-blowing epiphany, we don’t expect fictional characters – or real people – to alter their deep-seated behavior abruptly and for no reason.
 Given the fantastical circumstances Peter Parker has faced throughout his career as Spider-Man, even the impending death of his aunt and a surprise offer from Mephisto don’t seem enough to trigger and justify such an about-face” (White 2012).

-Ironically, the entire storyline was a hasty attempt to resolve the lingering issues that had been plaguing the Spider-Man-related titles since the top-down tampering that affected most of the 1990s Clone Saga.
-This time, the editorial powers that be doubled down by straightforwardly imposing their questionable preconceptions and personal biases against having the main character married, thus “allowing the villain to get a permanent win over Spider-Man for no real reason aside from a business-oriented dislike of Peter's growth” (Reaves 2025; cf. Sanderson 2008 and White 2012; see the Joe Quesada interview in CBR Staff 2008).
-Running the same experiment in the same conditions delivered the same results, and One More Day arguably damaged the titular character and its casts of supporting characters from both an emic and an etic perspective.
-Perhaps most crucially, One More Day also hurt Spider-Man financially: after an initial spike of interest due to the controversy surrounding this story, sales steadily declined for Brand New Day, the immediate follow-up storyline.
-With only rare exceptions, sales never actually recovered to the previous highs of the Clone Saga (see the tentative data gathered from Comichron and presented in Sartheking 2023).
+It is somewhat ironic that the entire One More Day storyline was designed to resolve the lingering issues that had plagued the Spider-Man-related titles since the implementation of top-down interferences and the retcons that affected the development of the Clone Saga more than a decade earlier.
+In both cases, the editorial mandate “allo[wed] the villain to get a permanent win over Spider-Man for no real reason aside from a business-oriented dislike of Peter's growth” and, once again, the elaboration of the plot caused friction with the main writer (Reaves 2025; cf. Sanderson 2008 and White 2012; see the Joe Quesada interview in CBR Staff 2008).
+Whatever one’s views on the qualitative merits of One More Day, the crossover appears to have been financially detrimental to the Spider-Man’s books: after an initial spike of interest fuelled by the controversy surrounding this story, sales steadily declined for Brand New Day, the immediate follow-up story arc.
+With only rare exceptions, sales volumes never actually recovered to the previous highs of the Clone Saga (see the tentative data gathered from Comichron and presented in Sartheking 2023).

 The “best Platonic ideal”